-the U.N.
+On September 26, the People's Republic of China (PRC) prevented the U.N.
 Security Council from condemning the brutal crackdown on pro-democracy demonstrators that is now underway in Burma.

 China Is Proving Unreliable on